logo2

 Polk directory ad - 1887

 In Oct 1879, the Haas company purchased the old Hahn brewery (25), which started in 1858 (4), burned in Jul 1873 (26), and was rebuilt but closed in 1875 (1).
-The mammoth stone building of the Hahn brewery (25) was located near the courthouse (23).
+The mammoth stone building (25) was located near the courthouse (23).
 The 1888 Sanborn map showed a building labeled, "Formerly Haas' Brewery" on the southeast corner of Dodge St. and Montezuma Ave., although it should have stated, "Formerly Hahn's Brewery" since Haas still owned the building at this time.

 Sanborn map - Jun 1888